purpleprotocol/purplecoin/doc/crowdsale.md

 ### General information
 * Start date 24 Jan 2023.
 There is no end date, the sale ends when all coins have been sold or until we decide to end it.
 * Total coins for sale: 113,997,000 XPU (5% of the total supply before tail emission).
+4.5% of the supply will be locked for 2 halving cycles.
+0.5% will be used for contributor rewards, bounties or any endeavour of this sort.
 * Sale rate: 1 ETH = 7200 XPU for first third of coins sold, 1 ETH = 4800 XPU for the next third, and 1 ETH = 2400 XPU for the last third.
 We will be adjusting the rate according to market fluctuations on each Monday at around 12:00 GMT.
 * Individual cap: Max 50,000 XPU per person.
 * Coins will not be liquid until the sale ends.